NuevoFoundation/workshops/content/english/_cio/L0-functions.md

 In general, functions are used in the following workflow:

 (Image of the flow 1: Caller -> Function does stuff -> Function returns to caller)

-Like mentioned previously, a C program starts within the `main` function.
-Within this `main` function, we can call other functions, and those functions can call other functions as well!
-We'll talk about what this does in the actual computer, and how the computer tracks who's calling who.

-(Image of the flow 2: MAIN -> other functions)

 Finallly, when a function reaches a `return` statement, or it reaches the end of the function block, it stops running, and execution goes back to where the function was first called.